 Here's an example, when quickly inserting 2 coins in a row, with a pulse count of 4pulse/coin:

 |As you can, there is no pause between coins, so there is no way to divide the pulse train for sure.

 What it means is that if you give arbitrary values to coins, such as, say, 1,2,3,4,5,6 then 2 coins of value 3 inserted quicky cannot be distinguished from 1 coin of value 6.

 This caveat causes a very common mistake in sample programs, and although some claim it can be solved by tuning delays, the trace above proves it's not the case.

-For example, in this video, As the author says, he had difficulties differenciate between coins and he relies on a timeout of 200ms to convert counted pulses to actual coins.
+For example, in this video.
+As the author says, he had difficulties getting to differenciate between coins and he relies on a timeout of 200ms to convert counted pulses to actual coins.
 That works pretty well if you leave time between coin insertions, but otherwise, you'll run into two issues:

 - Issue #1: the program can be fooled by quickly inserting a 50p followed by a 10p, because the train of 4 pulses for 50p will take at least half a second (4 * (20+100)ms) and the 2 pulses for the 10p will be queued next to it, forming a 6-pulse train that will be seen as £2 => seller loses

 - Issue #2: the program can also get stuck by quickly inserting two 50p coins for example, because the train will be 8 pulses long and that case is not handled by the code and those coins will get igored => customer loses

 Let's take a look at another very popular example: http://timewitharduino.blogspot.be/2014/01/isr-based-sketch-for-adafruit-coin.html :